 Bohol island hopping tours all head to Balicasag Island for snorkeling, which is home to countless beautiful marine life species.
-Balicasag Island and Marine Reserve is the best snorkeling and diving spot in Bohol, and should be added to your Philippines island hopping itinerary!
+Balicasag Island and Marine Reserve is the best snorkeling and diving spot in Bohol, and should be added to any Philippines island hopping itinerary!

 About the Bohol Snorkeling Tour